USDA-ARS-GBRU/q2_itsxpress/README.md

 | ```--p-taxa``` |Select the taxonomic group sequenced: {Alveolata, Bryophyta, Bacillariophyta, Amoebozoa, Euglenozoa, Fungi, 			Chlorophyta, Rhodophyta, Phaeophyceae, Marchantiophyta, Metazoa, Microsporidia, Oomycota, Haptophyceae, 		Raphidophyceae, Rhizaria, Synurophyceae, Tracheophyta, Eustigmatophyceae, Apusozoa, Parabasalia}.|
 | ```--p-threads ``` | the amount of threads to use.|
 | ```--o-trimmed``` | The resulting trimmed sequences from ITSxpress in a qza format. |

+## License information

+This software is a work of the United States Department of Agriculture, Agricultural Research Service.
+17 U.S.C.
+Section 105 states that "Copyright protection under this title is not available for any work of the United States 	Government".
+While I anticipate that this work will be released under a CC0 public domain attribution, only the USDA 	ARS Office of Technology transfer has the authority to make that determination.